 |Parking & walking directions to Trailhead North:||

 Park in the gravel area just past the turn around at the end of Shoal Bay Road.
 Do not block local or bus traffic.

 This is the beginning of a 6.4 km rough and rocky access trail to the trailhead on the East Coast Trail.
 The trailhead is at the juncture of Shoal Bay Road and the coast.

 |GPS North:||47.4363, -52.763|

-Drive Route 10 to Bay Bulls turning east at the blue hiker sign, then 2.4 km along North Shore Road to the end of the paved road.
+Drive Route 10 to Bay Bulls turning east at St. John's Road.
+A blue hiker sign is visible.
+Then continue 2.4 km along North Side Road to the end of the paved road.
 A short distance further, along the gravel road extension there are parking areas near the small cemeteries.

 |Parking & walking directions to Trailhead South:||Park near the two small cemeteries; the trailhead is to your immediate east, proceed 300 m along the dirt road to Gunridge, and you are on the trail heading towards the lighthouse at North Head.|